Nicholasdputra/Krisis-Waktu/README.md

 <br>

 ## About
 Yggdrasils Rebirth is a typing game that test the player comprehension skills and typing skill as it has runic text in it.
+Player are tasked with defending the tree of yggdrasil that is in the process of recovering.
+However this enemy contains runic language in them which player need to type in to kill.
 <br>

 ## Developer & Contributions